|BVE MISSION STATEMENT

 Student Sign In And Out

-Please sign in/out at the office if your child is coming late, returning to school from an appointment or leaves the school during the day due to illness, appointments, etc. The Sign In/Out Book is on the counter in the office.
+Please have your child sign in/out at the office if your child is coming late, returning to school from an appointment, or leaves the school during the day due to illness, appointments, etc. The Sign In/Out Book is on the counter outside the office.

 Illnesses and Accidents